mpedroni/working-with-streams/README.md

 # working-with-streams

+- [x] por que as streams tiveram melhores resultados?
+  - execution plan
+  - optimizations (even skipping some steps)
+  - parallel streams benefits when there are steps which can be applied individually
+  - collection framework suffers even more when is necessary to iterate more than once
+- [x] por que streams são mais intuitivas?
+  - reading a stream is similar to reading a text
+- [x] "desvantagens" das streams
+  - curva de aprendizado
+- [ ] chamada para ler o código
+- [ ] deixar claro que são conclusões minhas e explicar o motivo

 The purpose of this repository is to practice studies about Java Streams.
 The main idea here is to implement equivalent operations using streams (both serial and parallel) and the Collection framework.

 The application reads a huge text file (e.g. the Bible), group all the words by the first letter, then remove the duplicates and sort the created groups.